SpeciesFileGroup/taxonworks/README.md

 Overview
 --------

 TaxonWorks is Ruby on Rails application that facilitates biodiversity informatics research.
 More information is available at [taxonworks.org][13].
 The codebase is in active development.
-At present only models are available (i.e. all interactions are through a command-line interface).
+At present models, some import-related code, and a scaffolded interface are available.

 Installation
 ------------

-TaxonWorks is a Rails 4 (4.1.1) application using Ruby 2.0 (2.1.1) and rubygems.
+TaxonWorks is a Rails 4.1.n application using Ruby 2.1.n and rubygems.
 It requires PostgreSQL with the postgis extension.
 It uses ImageMagick.
 The core development team is using [rvm][16] and [brew][9] to configure their environment on OS X.

 Minimally, the following steps are required.
 If you have postgres/postgis installed skip to 3.